UDL Programming

 Past CTSI UDL Webinars

 Expand each accordion panel below to review past webinar content.
-Check out recordings and summaries from UDL Express and UDL Conversations, which introduced the SLIDE framework and highlighted small, practical strategies for making course materials more accessible and inclusive.
+Check out recordings and summaries from UDL Conversations and UDL Express, which introduced the SLIDE framework and highlighted small, practical strategies for making course materials more accessible and inclusive.
 Visit the Past CTSI Workshop Recordings page for more materials from the CTSI archives.

 Equity Roundtable: Universal Design for Learning: Engaging All of Your Students